 The classroom experience is enhanced by regional travel, a practical workshop testing skills developed in courses, and day trips that highlight the Balkan’s cultural diversity.

-Participants can choose from one of two regional study tours (scenic and historic areas in the near-by Balkans): Albania, Greece and Macedonia or Montenegro, Bosnia and Serbia, where they will have the opportunity to meet with policy makers and activists.
+Participants can choose from one of two regional study tours (scenic and historic areas in the near-by Balkans): Albania, Montenegro, Croatia (Dubrovnik), Bosnia and Herzegovina and Serbia, where they will have the opportunity to meet with policy makers and activists.

 Major topics include: